-Fresh foods and GS1
+Fresh produce and GS1

 Why GS1?